 Leave password field empty to keep your existing password!

 I’m Kelly J. Stigliano.
 My husband, Jerry and I enjoy life in Orange Park, FL.
-A blended family, we have five grown children, a son-in-law, and two granddaughters.
+A blended family, we have five grown children, a son-in-law, and three granddaughters.
 They live across the land and in England!

 I grew up in a small northeastern Ohio town and was a rebellious teenager.
 Within a five-year period, I moved through the statistics of being a pregnant, teen bride, abused spouse, and single parent.